red-kite-solutions/stalker/docs/subscriptions.md

 > You can reference a Finding's output variable by name in a Job parameter's value or in a condition's operand using the following syntax: `${parameterName}`.
 The variable name is case insensitive.

-### Simple Example
+#### Event Subscription Simple Example

-Here is one of the shortest Subscription possible.
+Here is one of the shortest event subscription possible.
 It reacts to a `HostnameFinding` to launch a `DomainNameResolvingJob`, using the output of the Finding as the `domainName` parameter value.

 Therefore, it will resolve the domain name found in the `HostnameFinding` to an IP address by launching a `DomainNameResolvingJob`.
 It will emit a `HostnameIpFinding` if it properly resolves the domain name.